dogweather/forkful/content/en/c/dates-and-times/converting-a-date-into-a-string.md

 weight: 28
 ---

-## What & Why?

-Converting a date into a string in C involves translating a date structure or timestamp into a human-readable format.
-Programmers often perform this task to display dates in logs, user interfaces, or when storing dates in a text-based format like JSON or CSV.

 ## How to:
 The `strftime` function from the `<time.h>` library is commonly used for this purpose.
 It allows you to format date and time in a variety of ways by specifying format specifiers.
 Here's a quick example:

 ```c